ipotqo/multifurcation/README.md

 ![multifurcation_banner](assets/multifurcation_banner.jpg)

-The `multifurcation` skeleton is a convention for a `cmake` structure with branched divisions.
+The `multifurcation` skeleton is a convention for a `cmake` structure with branched subdivisions.

 ---